oroinc/documentation/backend/entities/customize-datagrids/backend/editable-grid-cells.rst

 Editable Datagrid Cells
 =======================

 Editable datagrid cells are used to change data directly in the grid.
-Currently select and radio buttons editable cells are supported.
+Currently, select and radio buttons editable cells are supported.

 Example of Use
 --------------

-Demonstrative example is ``customer-product-visibility-grid``.
-On product edit page added customers grid with ``visibilityForCustomer`` column.
+A good example is ``customer-product-visibility-grid``.
+The product edit page has a customer grid with the ``visibilityForCustomer`` column.
-User be able to set visibility type of current product for customer in grid.
+Users can set the visibility type of the current product for the customer in the grid.
-For example, imagine that we already have entity  ``CustomerProductVisibility`` with relations between ``customer``, ``product`` and enum ``visibility``.
+For example, suppose we already have entity ``CustomerProductVisibility`` with relations between ``customer``, ``product``, and enum ``visibility``.

 In this case, a developer should perform three steps, discussed below.